• Home

 C. Racism and culturally unsafe workplaces

-• Request a review of recruitment/promotion data and training access by ethnicity/IMG status.
+• Request review of recruitment/promotion data and training access by ethnicity/IMG status.

 • Seek culturally safe supervision and escalate to formal processes if required.